Azure/login/README.md

 ### Parameter `auth-type`

 The input parameter `auth-type` specifies the type of authentication.
 The default value is `SERVICE_PRINCIPAL`.
 Users can specify it as `IDENTITY` for login with Managed Identity.

+Refer to [Login With System-assigned Managed Identity](#login-with-system-assigned-managed-identity) and [Login With User-assigned Managed Identity](#login-with-user-assigned-managed-identity) for usage.

 ## Workflow Examples